KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2026-recap.md

 Afrofuturism "provides a lens on how I've learned to dream."

-How to be a builder
+How to be a builder:
 * Do the work in public
 * Make room for people who don't have a seat at the table
 * Stay accountable to your crew

-Lessons Learned
+Lessons Learned:
 * Dawn was always who she needed to be and did not need to change to be worthy of any opportunity she reached for
 * She stays ready so she doesn't have to get ready when opportunity knocks (example: filling in as last minute speaker at important conference)
 * Sometimes opportunity knocked, and she wasn't ready, but she tried her best anyway